nkoster/fiber2/README.md

 ### More Info

-* This is a complete project used at Portavita BV for processing [FHIR](https://hl7.org/fhir/) messages.
+* This is a complete project used at Portavita BV.
 But not all is published on Github.
 If you want to know more about searching and/or indexing kafka context, because you persist stuff (too) long or even forever inside kafka, please contact me via niels/dot/koster/at/portavita/dot/nl
 * Nice page about compiling statically in Go: https://www.arp242.net/static-go.html